Stoke-on-Trent City Council: History

 A Stoke-upon-Trent Borough Council was established in 1874 when the town was made a municipal borough.
 On the federation of Stoke-on-Trent in 1910, it merged with the five neighbouring towns of Burslem, Fenton, Hanley, Longton and Tunstall and became a county borough.
 The borough was awarded city status on 5 June 1925, and the council has therefore been a city council since then.
 In 1928 the city council was granted the right to appoint a lord mayor.

 In 1974 the city lost its county borough status under the Local Government Act 1972.
 It kept the same boundaries, but was redesignated as a lower-tier district council, with Staffordshire County Council providing county-level functions in the area.

 The city council regained its independence from the county council in 1997 when it was made a unitary authority.
 The way this change was implemented was to create a new non-metropolitan county of Stoke-on-Trent covering the same area as the district, but with no separate county council; instead, the existing city council took on county council functions.
 This therefore had the effect of restoring the council to the powers it had held before 1974 when Stoke-on-Trent was a county borough.
 Stoke-on-Trent remains part of Staffordshire for the ceremonial purposes of lieutenancy and shrievalty.

 In 2002 the council adopted a new form of executive arrangements, having a directly-elected mayor and a council manager, one of three possible options outlined in the Local Government Act 2000.
 Stoke was the only council in the country to adopt this option.
 A 2008 report by the Stoke-on-Trent Governance Commission to the Secretary of State for Local Government was highly critical of the political system then in use in the city.
 In response, the directly-elected mayor position was abolished in 2009, and there were changes to the electoral map in May 2011.
 From a council of 60 members representing 20 wards with three councillors each, the size of the council was reduced to 44 councillors representing 37 wards (31 single member wards, five two-member wards and one three-member ward).

+Further electoral changes came into effect with the Stoke-on-Trent (Electoral Changes) Order 2022.
+The council continues to comprise 44 councillors, with the city now divided into 34 wards: 26 single-member wards, six two-member wards, and two three-member wards.